thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 Installation
 ------------

-Download the ZIP file from the Thymeleaf forum (http://forum.thymeleaf.org/Thymeleaf-content-assist-plugin-for-Eclipse-td4025498.html).
+Download the Eclipse plugin ZIP file from the [Thymeleaf Eclipse Plugin SourceForge](https://sourceforge.net/projects/thymeleaf/files/thymeleaf-extras-eclipse-plugin/) page.
 Then, in Eclipse, go to Help >> Install New Software... and add the ZIP file as an archive repository.
 The Thymeleaf Eclipse Plugin item should appear.
 Select it, and follow the on-screen prompts to install the plugin.

 Usage
 -----

-Content assist features are only available for dialects whose namespaces (with the matching prefix) are defined in your HTML files, and if that dialect has supplied some help files in their JARs.
-Help files for Thymeleaf's standard processors, as well as the Thymeleaf Extras modules, come bundled with this plugin, so all you have to do to get content assist support is to include the Thymeleaf namespace and prefix in your HTML file like so:
+Content assist features are available for dialects whose namespaces (with the matching prefix) are defined in your HTML files, and if that dialect has supplied some help files in their JARs.
+Help files for Thymeleaf's standard and Spring standard dialects, as well as the Thymeleaf Extras modules (Spring Security 3 and Tiles 2), come bundled with this plugin, so all you have to do to get content assist support is to include the Thymeleaf namespace and prefix in your HTML file like so:

 	<!DOCTYPE html>
 	<html xmlns:th="http://www.thymeleaf.org">

-You should now start getting content assistance for all of Thymeleaf's standard
-processors: suggestions as you type and autocompletion of what you've entered so far if it matches only one result (both of these can be invoked manually using CTRL+SPACE), and help text when hovering over the text of a Thymeleaf processor.
+You should now start getting content assistance for all of the processors and expression objects in Thymeleaf's standard dialect (as well as the Spring dialect if you've included it in your project).
+This includes suggestions as you type and autocompletion of what you've entered so far if it matches only one result (both of these can be invoked manually using CTRL+SPACE), and help text when hovering the cursoer over a Thymeleaf processor.

 If you're developing a Thymeleaf dialect and would like to take advantage of content assist for your own dialect, read the next section.